imrafaelmerino/JIO/README.md

 ```

-In the server event from the token request, you can see the Authorization header sent by the client which value is
+In the server event generated during the token request, you can observe the Authorization header sent by the client,
-"Basic Y2xpZW50X2lkOmNsaWVudF9zZWNyZXQ=".
-If we decode in base64 the value we get client_id:client_secret,
+with the value "Basic Y2xpZW50X2lkOmNsaWVudF9zZWNyZXQ=".
+If we decode this value from Base64, we obtain "client_id:
-the exact values we added when creating the ClientCredentialsHttpClientBuilder
+client_secret," which corresponds to the exact values we provided when configuring
+the `ClientCredentialsHttpClientBuilder`.

 ---